I do not consider the down swing movement to

 As the first section of this lesson illustrates, every

-after the ball has been struck, except when using the driver.
+inches in front of the ball, except when using the driver.

 This means that when playing irons and woods, the ball is struck